Steaxy/automated_ticket_attribution/DESIGN_NOTES.md

 - External calls are wrapped in project-specific exceptions (e.g. `HelpdeskAPIError`, `ServiceCatalogError`, `LLMClassificationError`).
 - Failures are logged with enough context (URLs, IDs, batch indices).
+- Helpdesk API and Service Catalog failures are treated as fatal (fail-fast): the run stops and no new report is generated; only LLM batch failures degrade to “as-is” rows in Excel.
 - For LLM classification:
   - If a batch fails, the error is logged.
   - The raw requests in that batch are still carried forward to the Excel report so that the pipeline